 As a business owner, your personal brand is an important part of your company’s success.
+At Brand Mirror we offer exceptional personal branding services in Washington D.C. that will help you to be more successful in your career.
 Understanding, developing and maintaining a personal brand should be part of your overall marketing strategy.
 But what is a personal brand?
 The following insights will help you to understand personal branding and think about how best to implement your own.

 1. You are Your Own Chief Marketing Officer

 Don’t be reluctant to promote your personal brand.
 Developing a personal brand is not bragging.
 People care who they do business with.
 Letting others know who you are, what you think and how you add value helps build trust and respect.
 These are essential elements of a successful business relationship.
 Don’t be uncomfortable sharing valuable information about how your thinking makes you and your company stand out.
 These same insights can also differentiate you from your competition.

 2. To stand out and work for you, your brand should hit the three Cs: